Safe to travel to Cancun Mexico

 If you have read the headlines lately, you would know Cancun travel is still recuperating from COVID-19.
 This article is not about the safety of traveling during a pandemic.
 However, we will go over the issue of crime against Americans inside of the Cancun Hotel Zone.

 With spring break right around the corner, our guests are asking about the safety of Cancun during a much-needed getaway for some spring fun in the sun.

 What if I told you that more Americans die from messy handwriting each year than the total number of people killed in Cancun in 2020?
 Doctors with unreadable handwriting on prescriptions have caused patients to receive the wrong dosage or even incorrect medicine altogether.
 But would you hold back going to see the Doctor because you thought that it was unsafe?
-No, that is silly – and so is the idea of not taking a vacation to Cancun in 2021.
+No, that is silly – and so is the idea of not taking a vacation to Cancun.

 2020 Cancun Violence Dropped